 4) Are the terms zero or blank space the same as that of NULL values?

 No, absolutely not.
 We can never say that the terms zero or blank space as same as that of NULL values.
 The element of NULL value depicts a particular value which is not known or not present in a particular data.
-On the other hand, terms like zero value or blank space depict numbers and characters in the following, respectively.
+On the other hand, terms like zero value or blank spaces depict numbers and characters in the following, respectively.

 5) How can you distinguish between natural join and cross join?